 Under EU privacy laws, personal information from EU citizens cannot be transferred outside of the EU unless adequate guarantees for the privacy of that data are made.

-Safe Harbor created a streamlined and rather a convenient way for a large number of businesses to be compliant with privacy laws and legally transfer personal data from the EU to the U.S.
+Safe Harbor created a streamlined and rather a convenient way for a large number of businesses to be compliant with privacy laws and legally transfer personal data from the EU to the United States.

 Only certain industries were able to participate in the Safe Harbor, including: